ihmeuw/vivarium_cluster_tools/docs/source/config.rst

                     age_start: 0
                     age_end: 30

 This will interpreted as below.
-In other words, whitespace indentation is interpreted as nested while  is used to map a key and a value.
+In other words, whitespace indentation is interpreted as nested while a colon is used to map a key and a value.
 Also, the inner most block (population_size, age_start, age_end) are unordered.

 .. code-block:: python